telerik/xaml-docs/getting-started/installation/installation-installing-license-limitations.md

 Developer licenses come with modified DLLs, which work without license keys.
 If you have a Developer license for one or more of the Telerik components, you only need to ensure that you are using the developer build when downloading the control(s).
 These builds have the __Dev__ abbreviation in their file names.

 If your application is displaying a license key error, this means that you are using a trial version of the product.
-Log in to your [Client.net](http://www.Telerik.com/clientnet/) account and download the developer build.
-To update your project, please take a look at the [Upgrading the Trial License to a Production License]({%slug installation-upgrading-from-trial-to-developer-license%}) section for step-by-step instructions.
+Log in to your [telerik.acom](https://www.telerik.com/account/) account and download the developer build.

 ## Trial License